Banjomaster/SourceFlow/PRD.md

   - Implementation focus areas for new developers
 - Displayed in a dedicated tab within the HTML viewer
 - Properly formatted with code highlighting
+- Automatically generated as part of the main analysis flow (can be disabled with `--no-description` flag)

 ### 5.6 Error Handling
 - Retry attempts: 3 per file (configurable)